Why Choose Cedars-Sinai Marina del Rey Hospital for Arrhythmia Treatment?

 Arrhythmia is a condition in which there is a change in the rate or rhythm of the heartbeat.
 The heart may beat faster than normal (tachycardia), or too slow (bradycardia), or in an irregular manner.
 A fast heart rate in adults is more than 100 beats a minute, and a slow heart rate is lesser than 60 beats per minute.
 Atrial fibrillation is the most common type of arrhythmia that causes the heart to beat fast and irregularly.
 Arrhythmia occurring for a very brief period, for instance, a premature beat or temporary pause will not affect the overall heart rate or rhythm.
 If arrhythmia continues for a longer period, the heart starts functioning abnormally.
-Arrhythmia is usually harmless, but may prove to become serious or even fatal in some cases.
-During arrhythmia, the heart is unable to pump blood effectively to all parts of the body.
+Arrhythmia is usually harmless but may prove to become serious or even fatal in some cases.
+During an arrhythmia, the heart is unable to pump blood effectively to all parts of the body.
 This results in damage to the brain, lungs, heart, and other organs due to lack of blood flow.

-The maze procedure is usually recommended for patients who do not respond well to other conservative means of treatment or for those who are undergoing heart surgery for other reasons such as a heart valve repair.
+The maze procedure is usually recommended for patients who do not respond well to other conservative means of treatment or for those who are undergoing heart surgery for other reasons such as heart valve repair.
 During this procedure, the surgeon makes several surgical cuts in the heart tissue of the upper half (atria) of the heart, in order to give rise to a maze-like pattern of scar tissue.
 The scars may also be created using radiofrequency energy or extreme cold (cryotherapy).
 As the scar tissue is unable to conduct electricity, it prevents the spread of the disorganized electrical impulses that cause arrhythmia.

 Coronary artery bypass grafting is another procedure, which is recommended in conditions where coronary heart disease is the reason for arrhythmia.
 This surgery improves blood flow to the heart muscles.